meteor/meteor/docs/client/full-api/api/methods.md

 this connection will still see the value of `userId` that was in effect when they started.

-If you also want to change the logged in user on the client, then after calling `setUserId` on the server, call `Meteor.connection.setUserId(userId)` on the client.
+If you also want to change the logged-in user on the client, then after calling `setUserId` on the server, call `Meteor.connection.setUserId(userId)` on the client.